Driveway Paving

 Because of the amount of traffic a driveway receives, it is likely to get dirtier than, for example, the patio in your back garden.
 Not only does it receive more traffic, both wheeled and pedestrian, but it’s exposed to more pollution, thanks to its proximity to the road.

-For this reason, we recommend darker paving, such as Bolzano clay pavers or Natural Black Granite setts, which won’t show the dirt as quickly as a paler colour.
+For this reason, we recommend darker paving, such as Bexhill clay pavers or Natural Black Granite setts, which won’t show the dirt as quickly as a paler colour.
 Choosing a paving with multiple tones, such as Raj Green Indian sandstone, will also help disguise any marks.

 For sheer range of colour, consider clay pavers.
 Not only do they have the most colour options but different colours within the same range can be mixed to create a bespoke scheme to perfectly match your architecture.
 As colours are a result of the materials used, rather than a dye added to the mix, you can be sure they’ll be fade-proof.
 This is one the greatest advantages of clay paver vs concrete blocks.